-NatWest Group plc is a founding member of the Soft Commodities Compact (The Compact (PDF 342KB)) which was set up in 2014.
-Together with eleven other financial institutions, this is a voluntary initiative led by The Consumer Goods Forum (CGF) and The Banking Environment Initiative (BEI).
-The Compact aims to mobilise the banking industry to help transform soft commodity supply chains, thereby helping customers to achieve zero net deforestation by the end of 2020.
+NatWest Group plc was a founding member of the Soft Commodities Compact (PDF 342KB) which was set up in 2014.
+Together with eleven other financial institutions, this voluntary initiative was led by The Consumer Goods Forum (CGF) and The Banking Environment Initiative (BEI).
+The Compact aimed to mobilise the banking industry to help transform soft commodity supply chains, thereby helping customers to achieve zero net deforestation by the end of 2020.

 Customer lending policy

 NatWest Group has an Environmental, Social and Ethical (ESE) risk management framework, established since 2011, to help assess and manage risks associated with certain customers and activities.
 The purpose of such due diligence is to help establish the commitment and capacity of customers to manage the potential ESE impacts in accordance with international standards.
 Our policies set out Prohibited, Restricted and Normal activities.
 We do not support customers and/or transactions involved in prohibited activities.
 Customers engaged in Restricted activities undergo enhanced due diligence including review by a reputational risk forum or approver and evaluation every one or two years.
 Customers undertaking Normal (lower risk) activities are assessed for ESE on a five-yearly basis.
 Access to all publicly available policies can be found in our downloads section.